abhriyaroy/RxLowpoly/README.md

 	RxLowpoly.with(applicationContext)
       	.input(inputUri)
       	.overrideScaling(downScalingFactor)
-      	.quality(quality) // VERY_HIGH, MEDIUM, LOW, VERY_LOW are also available as Quality parameters
+      	.quality(Quality.HIGH) // VERY_HIGH, MEDIUM, LOW, VERY_LOW are also available as Quality parameters
       	.generateAsync()

 We can also save the lowpoly image to a file :-